tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

-- Is it problematic that the goblins have mind control? slave race: really really bad. maybe full stop. but maybe ic could be complicated, helps them work aa
+- Is it problematic that the goblins have mind control? slave race: really really bad. maybe full stop. but maybe ic could be complicated, helps them connect, spiritually, emotionally, very Dionysian

 - Whose at play
 	- goblin mayor